 The CRC Row-A-Thon

-During the winter months rowers will individually go around to family, friends and neighbors for sponsorship.
+During the winter months rowers will individually go around to family, friends and neighbours for sponsorship.
 The amount of sponsorship is up to the sponsor to determine for each kilometer rowed in the time specified time frame.
 Example: If a person pledged $2.00/km and 100 km (34 laps around the course) was rowed by the athlete, that sponsor would owe $200.00.
 The sponsor could also just pledge a flat rate if they want for any kilometers rowed.
 The number of kilometers rowed will be tracked by lap counters from the finish tower using assigned boat numbers.

 Sponsorship Funds Criteria